andybalaam/rabbit-escape/INSTALL.md

 -------------

 You need Java, Git, Make, Sox and Inkscape to be able to build the images, sounds and code.
-On Ubuntu:
+On Ubuntu, Debian and similar:

     sudo apt-get install git make openjdk-7-jdk ant sox inkscape